Gold Battle: An Interview with Dr. Ian von Lindern, Expert Witness in Lawsuit Alleging the Stibnite Gold Project in Idaho Will Increase Cancer Risk

 Ian:

 We’re not anti-mining.
 In many parts of the world, mining is essential for people’s livelihoods.
 Our work often focuses on helping communities live more safely with it.
 The same applies here—we’re not opposed to mining returning to the U.S., but it must be done safely.
 We already have regulations that allow for that.
 The issue is that companies are trying to weaken those rules.
-In this case, the proposed changes could increase children’s cancer risk exposure by up to 1,000 times.
+In this case, the state of Idaho has agreed to proposed changes that could increase children’s cancer risk exposure by up to 1,000 times.
 That’s unacceptable.
-If we don’t pay the upfront cost to do it safely, we end up paying in the form of environmental damage and public health consequences.
+That's why we're against this.
+And it will be more expensive for the company to comply.
+There's no doubt about that.
+But that's an expense they should pay, because if they don't, we’ll pay for it in pollution cleanup, sick people, and destroyed environments.

 Marilena: